Cecotec already launches its Black Friday, with great offers on oil-free fryers, Mambo kitchen robots and coffee makers

 Cecofry Advance 5000 Black

-Cecotec’s high-capacity oil-free fryer, with a 5.5-liter basket, is also heavily discounted for this Black Friday at
+Cecotec’s high-capacity oil-free fryer, with a 5.5-liter basket, is also heavily on sale for this Black Friday at

 € 134.90 € 87.90 only on its website.